jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Predict/task.md

 **Why do this?**

-Because `self.likelihood` stores word probabilities by index, not by the word itself.
+Because `self.likelihood` stores word probabilities by index rather than the string itself.

 </div>